Did Academy voters just clear a path to the stage for Steven Spielberg and "Lincoln?"

 The last movie to pull that off: Warren Beatty's "Reds," in 1981.

-(Not to put a damper on the high that the "Silver Linings" crew is no doubt feeling, but "Reds" lost Best Picture to "Chariots of Fire" -- a film, it must be said, that bears no resemblance whatsoever to "Lincoln.")
+(Not to put a damper on the high that the "Silver Linings" crew is no doubt feeling, but "Reds" lost Best Picture to "Chariots of Fire.")

 If "Silver Linings" showed unexpected strength, particularly with the huge Actors Branch, "Life of Pi" also proved to be a formidable contender.
 Written off by some as the last of the Big Six (behind "Lincoln," "Argo," "ZDT," "Silver Linings" and "Les Miz"), it captured picture, director and screenplay nomination, and came in second to "Lincoln" with 11 overall noms.